LMJumpCloud/JumpCloudCodeChallenge/README.md

         * Metrics are now available for insights into incorrect endpoint calls
             * Wrong method for given endpoint
             * Misspelled / incorrect endpoints
-        * This could provide insight as to how users are trying to use the service that we haven't accounted for
+        * This could provide insight as to how users are trying to use the service not yet accounted for
+* Hashes stored in-memory, though the service architecture will safely handle flushing to disc on shut-down if a different storage mechanism were to be introduced.
+* HTTP endpoint tests use the HTTP package directly running against an instance of the service

 ## Tools
 * **go mod** - Intended to help portability of repository, currently only specifies golang version due to only using the standard library